dsai04/Employee_performance_analysis/README.md

 **Departments covered:** Production, Sales, IT/IS, Executive Office, Software Engineering, Admin Offices
 **Performance tiers:** PIP → Needs Improvement → Fully Meets → Exceeds

+**Note: `MonthlyIncome`** is a derived field, calculated from PayZone × EmployeeType multipliers.
+It reflects compensation tier logic, not actual recorded salaries.
+Salary-based findings should be interpreted as structural patterns, not precise figures.

 ---

 ## ❓ Business Questions Answered